xaviershay/pacebot/README.md

     pre> Need to run 3 mi in 12:50 to break my record! pacebot> 3 mi @ 4:17 pace = 12:50

+Or with a trigger word to have it lurk in all channels.
+I recommend appending `?help_on_unknown=1` to the URL when doing this to get help text if pacebot doesn't understand your input:

+    pre> pacebot 10 mile
+    pacebot> 10 mi = 16.1 km

+    pre> pacebot help
+    pacebot> examples: 5 mi, 4:00 mi, 3:10 kms, 3 mi @ 4:20, 3 mi in 12:50

 Development
 -----------